PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-10 04:31:24
+Last updated: 2024-04-10 04:32:00
-Random Quote: Let justice be done though the heavens fall. - Saul Goodman
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby